 Louis, ah , Louis, another uncle, was in my home almost everyday of the year.
 Popping corn, perking coffee, and complaining about graft and corruption.
 I wonder if in Heaven, he isn’t still mumbling under his breath about graft and corruption.

 My dad was a professional gambler.
 He could shuffle and stack a deck of cards and give you whatever he wanted you to have.
 Palm two dice in his hand and change dice in the middle of the game right under your nose.
-This would not be to unusual except he had only one hand!
+This wouldn’t too unusual except he had only one hand!

 I think you have some idea now of why my life is like living in a malt mixer with it running!